-Federal Work Federal 1 Awards usually do FAFSA Provides part time Study (FWS) reueral Ţ not exceed \$2475 annually FAF3A employment to assist students with financial need based on 10 hours of work a week.
-To be employed in a work-study position students must meet eligibility criteria, complete an application, pass a background check and adhere to WSCC's employee handbook.
+Federal Work Federal 1 Awards usually do FAFSA Provides part time Study (FWS) not exceed \$2475 annually employment to assist students with financial need based on 10 hours of work a week.
+To be employed in a work-study position students must meet eligibility criteria, complete an application, pass a background check and adhere to WSCO's employee handbook.